byt3bl33d3r/MITMf/README.md

 This tool is completely based on sergio-proxy https://code.google.com/p/sergio-proxy/ and is an attempt to revive and update the project.

+**Before submitting issues please read the appropriate section.**

 Dependency change!
 ===================
-As of v0.9.5 DNS tampering support needs NetfilterQueue v0.6 which has yet to be merged into the main repo!
+As of version 0.9.5 DNS tampering support needs NetfilterQueue v0.6 which has yet to be merged into the main repo!

 Download it from here https://github.com/fqrouter/python-netfilterqueue and manually install it.

 Availible plugins
 =================